 Just who is the real father of modern Ireland, WB Yeats or Padraig Pearse?

-Adam Shaw talks spoke to writer Neill Weatherall about the interplay between art and history in shaping the Ireland we know.
+Adam Shaw talks spoke to writer Neil Weatherall about the interplay between art and history in shaping the Ireland we know.

 The role and reputation of art is something that will forever be debated.
 Is it something which should be produced purely for aesthetic means or should it have a more far-reaching purpose?